Traurige/Dress/README.md

 # Dress 👗
-Dress up your lock screen
+Customize your lock screen with one tweak

 ## Preview
 <img src="preview.png">